Kapitänleutnant (Crew 34)

 Kapitänleutnant Gerd Kelbling

 Gerd Kelbling began his naval career in April 1934.
-He then served for a few years on several minesweepers.
-In January 1941 he transferred to the U-boat force.
-After the usual training he served on U-557 as a commander-in-training for one patrol.
+After serving on minesweepers for a few years he transferred to the U-bootwaffe in January 1941.
+Following standard training he went to U-557 for one patrol as a Konfirmant (commander-in-training) .

-In October 1941 he commissioned U-593 and went on patrol for the first time in March 1942.
-He operated with the U-boat on three patrols in the Atlantic before U-593 broke through the Strait of Gibraltar into the Mediterranean in October 1942.
+In October 1941 he commissioned U-593, and took her on patrol for the first time in March 1942.
+After three patrols in the Atlantic, U-593 broke through the Straits of Gibraltar into the Mediterranean in October 1942.

-There he took the boat on 12 patrols with some success before she was sunk on 13 December 1943 after a 32-hour hunt by two Allied destroyers (Niestlé, 1998).
+After enjoying some success over 12 patrols there, she was sunk on 13 December 1943 after being hunted for 32 hours by two destroyers (Niestlé, 1998).
 The commander and the entire crew were taken prisoner.
-Kelbling was held in a Canadian POW camp for several years.
-In September 1947 Gerd Kelbling returned to Germany from POW camp.
+Kelbling was held in a Canadian POW camp and didn't return to Germany until September 1947.

 Gerd Kelbling died on 9 June 2005 (Rust, 2009).